How to tell if your dog has separation anxiety

 The simplest approach to tackling dog separation anxiety is to gradually increase the time your dog is left alone, simply by moving to another room and closing or partially closing the door.

 First, relax your dog by petting them and speaking soothingly, but never expressly tell them “I’m going now”.
-Leave for a short period of time.
+Leave for a very short period of time.
 If possible, wait until your dog is silent before you return to the room.
 Do not fuss over them when returning, however reward your dog with gentle praise and perhaps a treat – but only after they have quietened down.

 This will show your dog that being alone is not unpleasant.
 Make your dog’s alone time as positive as possible – leave them a favourite toy or a long-lasting treat in a space they feel comfortable in.